About STD Awareness Month, STD Awareness Month Facts

 - The resurgence of early syphilis among men that began in 2001 continued to remain elevated in 2012.
 In 2012, there were 214 cases of early syphilis reported compared to 260 early syphilis cases in 2011, a drop of nearly 18%.
 The number of cases among women increased from 13 cases in 2011 to 18 cases in 2012.
 Early syphilis cases among men decreased from 247 to 196 (21%).
 Of all early syphilis cases reported in 2012, 92% were among males and 81% of these were among men who have sex with men (MSM).
 Of the MSM early syphilis cases 59% were co-infected with HIV.
 The City of Minneapolis accounts for the majority of cases (48%).

-- In 2012, there were 315 HIV cases reported - one new case every 28 hours.
-Since MDH began tracking AIDS in 1982 and HIV in 1985, a total of 10,112 cases have been reported and 3,459 people have died.
-There are an estimated 7,516 people aware of their HIV status currently living in Minnesota.
-The 2013 HIV year-end report will come out on April 30th.
+- In 2013, there were 301 HIV cases reported - one new case every 29 hours.
+Since MDH began tracking AIDS in 1982 and HIV in 1985, a total of 10,409 cases have been reported and 3,558 people have died.
+There are an estimated 7,723 people aware of their HIV status currently living in Minnesota.

 Undiagnosed and untreated STDs/STIs can lead to lifelong health problems, even death.
 STDs/STIs are linked to or can cause: